kelvinnmuia/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

-# 0x02.
-ES6 classes
+# 0x03.
+ES6 data manipulation
 ## The Domains/Concepts covered in this project: `JavaScript` `ES6`

 The project introduced me to data manipulation in ES6.

 ## Setup
 **Install NodeJS 12.11.x**